zoubingwu/electron-shared-state/README.md

 Sharing state between main and renderer process can be this easy.

-- 🚀 Mutate your state while keep them in sync with other process!
+- 🚀 Mutate your state while keep them in sync with other process
-- 🎯 Write in typescript with full typing support!
+- 🎯 Write in typescript with full typing support
-- ❤️ Elegant and easy to learn API!
+- ❤️ Elegant and easy to learn API
-- 👻 Immutability and structural sharing out of the box with built-in immer!
+- 👻 Immutability and structural sharing out of the box with built-in immer

 ![](./showcase.gif)